github/branch-deploy/docs/examples.md

           skip_completing: 'true' # we will complete the deployment manually in the 'result' job
           admins: 'false' # <--- add your GitHub username here (if you want to use the admins feature)

-  # build the github-pages site with hugo
+  # build the github-pages site with Astro
   build:
     needs: trigger
     if: ${{ needs.trigger.outputs.continue == 'true' }} # only run if the trigger job set continue to true